-Gallery 1010 is a contemporary art exhibition space located in downtown Knoxville, Tennessee.
+Gallery 1010 is a contemporary art exhibition space located at 1150 McCalla Ave. in downtown Knoxville, Tennessee.
 One of three University of Tennessee School of Art galleries, Gallery 1010 is the only fully student-run, non-profit, off-campus exhibition space in the state of Tennessee.
 Exhibitions feature work from University of Tennessee students and alumni, as well as artists from other universities and community programs.
 The mission of Gallery 1010 is to provide space for the University of Tennessee community of artists to experiment and develop new ideas while gaining educational gallery experience in professional standards and practices.

 Gallery 1010 provides an opportunity and location for artists to exhibit their work in a professional gallery off-campus; an exceptional opportunity not commonly available at other Universities.
 The gallery engages the university, the growing downtown Knoxville gallery district, and the community at large by consistently exhibiting innovative, contemporary art work.